gensyn-ai/repops-demo/README.md

 ## Running the Demo
+Notably, this demo will show the pipeline that Gensyn uses for taking a Huggingface Model and lowering it to RepOp.
+After the model is converted, the demo will then run inference on your target hardware CPU (and GPU if you have one installed).
+The result will show a hash of the output tensor showing a bit reproducible result.
+If you try the demo with a different GPU, you will end up getting the exact same result.
+The guarantee of RepOp to produce these results serves as the backbone of our verification system.

 Below are some steps to run inference on a CausalLM flavor of Llama 3.2-1B-Instruct.
-Notably, this demo will show the pipeline that Gensyn uses for taking a Huggingface Model and lowering to RepOp
 1. `sh run_docker_image.sh`
 2. `./download-llama.sh && python ./repop-demo.py`